 Meet Our Guest of Honor and Recipient of the 2016 Global Leadership Award

-Hervé Hoppenot Chairman, President, and Chief Executive Officer Incyte Corporation
+Hervé Hoppenot President and Chief Executive Officer Incyte Corporation

 Hervé Hoppenot joined Incyte in 2014 as President and Chief Executive Officer, and was appointed Chairman of the Board of Directors in 2015.

-Prior to joining Incyte, Mr. Hoppenot was the President of Novartis Oncology, where he was responsible for translational medicine, development, approval, and commercialization, which included $11 billion in global sales, the largest oncology pipeline in the industry, and 8000 employees in 50 countries.
+Prior to joining Incyte, Mr. Hoppenot was the President of Novartis Oncology, where he was responsible for translational medicine, development, approval, and commercialization, which included $11 billion in global sales, the largest oncology pipeline in the industry, and 8,000 employees in 50 countries.
 Mr. Hoppenot joined Novartis in 2003, and, in addition to his role as President, served as Chief Commercial Officer, Head of Global Product Strategy & Scientific Development, and Senior Vice President, Head of Global Marketing.

-He started his career in 1983 with Rhone Poulenc, later known as Aventis and now Sanofi-Aventis, where he served in several senior roles of increasing responsibility, including Vice President of Oncology and Head of the US Oncology business unit.
+He started his career in 1983 with Rhone Poulenc, which later merged and went on to form Sanofi-Aventis, where he served in several senior roles of increasing responsibility, including Vice President of Oncology and Head of the U.S. Oncology business unit.

 Mr. Hoppenot holds a diploma from ESSEC Business School, near Paris.
-He and his wife Anne Hoppenot, who is the Honorary Consul of France in Princeton, NJ, have four children.
+His wife Anne Hoppenot is the Honorary Consul of France in Princeton, NJ.

 About Incyte Corporation